Enamul Huq

 Enamul Huq (born 2 January 1938) served as the Inspector General of Police of Bangladesh Police, and a member of the Law Commission from 2004 to 2007.

 Education and career

-Huq obtained his bachelor's and maser's in history from the University of Rajshahi and LLB from the University of Dhaka.
+Huq obtained his bachelor's and master's in history from the University of Rajshahi and LLB from the University of Dhaka.
 He earned his Ph.D. in public administration from the University of New Orleans.